artptrapp/AppChatServer/README.md

-# SimpleNodeTypescriptBoilerplate
+# AppChatServer
-This is a very simple Node.JS TS Boilerplate with Live Reload.
-It also includes log4js and a simple JWT middleware.

-To run the project, do the following:

-- Go to the root of the project
-- `npm install`

-That's it, folks.
+This is a WIP (Work In Progress) for an app chat server, which may or may not be used in the future.

-To run it with livereload, just do `npm run dev` in your command line.
-To build and run once, just execute `npm start` in your command line.
+To run with livereload, the command is `npm run dev`

+You can open localhost:3000/socket-test to test the socket mechanics